google/applied-machine-learning-intensive/v2/03_regression/07_linear_regression_with_tensorflow/slides.md

 ```

 <!--
-In order to distrubte training and evaluation across workers, you can optionally
+In order to distribute training and evaluation across workers, you can optionally
 pass the `LinearRegressor` a distribution method via config.
 We'll show how to
 do this in the lab, though it doesn't help much on the small virtual machines
 that we'll be working with.